LEETGroupPages/AlternativeData/facebook.md

 ## Recent quarterly reports
 {: #reported-swings }

-Facebook/META releases their quarterly results after market close.
-The table below shows the share price movements following the last few years quarterly reports:
+Facebook/META releases their [quarterly results](https://investor.fb.com/financials/?section=quarterlyearnings) after market close.
+The table below shows the immediate share price change following the their last quarterly reports, and as such is a measurement of the markets "surprise" by the information released:

 | Earnings date | Price before release ("close" day of) | Price after release ("open" day after) | Change
 | ------ | ------ | ------ | ------ |